 But Poland has a very complex history with antisemitism, so as a Jewish person, I wasn’t sure if it was a good thing or a bad thing that people were writing “I Miss You Jew!” on buildings.

 Some of the street art is more political.
-My guide, whom I shall call Stanislaw, said that people in Warsaw have a reputation of making fun of Polish people from small villages, especially those who come to the big city to find jobs.
+I was told by a local that people in Warsaw have a reputation of making fun of Polish people from small villages, especially those who come to the big city to find jobs.
 So this sign says, “From the point of view of the Milky Way, we are all villagers”.

 In my hometown of New York City, we also make fun of villagers who come looking for work, but only if they are from New Jersey.
 But I don’t think the phrase, “From the point of view of the Milky Way we are all from New Jersey” makes as much sense.